 I qualified as a vet in 1996 from Liverpool University and spent 2 years in a mixed practice in Lancashire before I joined Paragon in 1998.
 With Paragon's support, I studied further to gain a certificate in veterinary anaesthesia.
 I thoroughly enjoy my role as a small animal vet, based mainly at Newbiggin, where I enjoy good continuity of care for the pets in my local area.
 Outside of work I enjoy sailing on Ullswater and supporting my 2 sons.

 I qualified from The Royal (Dick) Veterinary College in 2000 and worked in mixed practice for 8 years before coming to Paragon in the Summer of 2008 to join the farm animal team.
 I enjoy all aspects of farm animal work but especially anything to do with dairy cows!
 I am particularly interested in herd health management and believe that a ‘happy cow is a healthy cow’ and ultimately a much more profitable animal for our clients.
 Out of work life is pretty hectic with 2 children and a dairy farming husband to run around after!!

 I joined the Paragon small animal team in September 2011.
 Prior to this I worked at a practice in Northumberland and as a locum vet in various practices all over Yorkshire; before finding myself here in Cumbria.

-In my spare time I like spending time with family and friends, I try to keep fit by running and hill walking.
-I love taking my camera on walks to capture some pictures of wildlife or scenery.
-I live with my husband (Colin), our baby Archie and two black cats (Ptolemy and Squid).
+In my spare time I like spending time with family and friends and going away in our campervan.
+I try to keep fit by cycling and walking.
+I love taking my camera on walks to capture some pictures of wildlife and scenery.
+I live locally to Dalston with my husband Colin and our two sons.

 I grew up in Perthshire and graduated from Glasgow University.
 I joined the Small Animal team here at Paragon in 2012, having previously worked in small animal practice in Worcestershire before relocating to scenic Cumbria.